Rayhan-Pervej/CSE464_Mobile_App/Assignment/ui_development/README.md

 This project is a starting point for a Flutter application.

-# Screenshot of the UI
+# Screenshot of the UI Development

   ## Simple
   <img src="https://github.com/Rayhan-Pervej/CSE464_Mobile_App/assets/103215390/889c09dd-4529-4a37-b2b2-5fa48e0c2658" width="200" />